 Sometimes the connection cannot be disconnected although you specify a time to Max Idle Time because some applications visit the Internet continually in the background.

-4.3.3 Network service detection
+4.3.4 Network Service Detection

-Choose menu "Network → Network service detection", you can Use WAN Network Service Detection feature on next screen, this router can detect the Internet connection online or not.
+Choose menu "Network → Network service detection", you can Use WAN Network Service Detection feature on next screen, this router can detect whether the WAN port is online or not.